This empirically-based therapy is designed to treat:

 Our team accommodates a wide range of patients, including those on psychiatry inpatient units.
 We also offer weekly outpatient skills groups for adults and teens.

 Teen groups meet for about an hour every week for a minimum of two months.
 You are expected to commit to at least two months but are encouraged to participate in the full six-month program.
 We also provide family sessions.

 Adult groups meet for two hours once a week for about six months.
-Beyond that, you will agree to complete homework and practice new skills in your everyday lives.
+Group members are expected to complete homework and practice new skills in their everyday lives.